 Next, I simulate the model with uniform productivity growth both in the presence and in the absence of railroads.
 I find that the absence of railroads leads to a 3.4% loss in real GDP in 1860 in the model with uniform productivity growth.
 Thus, without differences in growth rates across space, arising from differences in innovation and dynamic externalities in cities, the effect of railroads on output would decrease from 5.1% to 3.4%, that is, by 34%.
 It is, however, important to note that cities still form and develop in the model with uniform productivity growth, due to population growth and consumers relocating to places with better access to trade, and consumers moving to newly forming cities benefit from agglomeration.
 In other words, the 34% number should be viewed as a lower bound on the contribution of city formation to the effect of railroads on U.S. output.
-In line with the first implication of the hinterland hypothesis, city formation and development seems to be an influential factor driving the impact of railroads on economic growth, output and welfare.
+In line with the first implication of the hinterland hypothesis, city formation and development seems to be an influential factor driving the impact of railroads on economic growth, output, and welfare.

-5.3 Further counterfactuals
+5.3.
+Further counterfactuals

-The remaining two implications of the hinterland hypothesis have to do with how other elements of U.S. geography - political border changes and international trade - shaped U.S. growth and city formation.
+The remaining two implications of the hinterland hypothesis have to do with how other elements of U.S. geography-political border changes and international trade-shaped U.S. growth and city formation.
 To evaluate each of these two implications, I conduct two further counterfactuals in this section.

-5.3.1 The effect of political border changes

-In 1790, the political border of the United States mostly coincided with the Mississippi River in the West and with the current Georgia-Florida border in the South.
-Areas farther West and South were under French, Spanish or British rule.
+5.3.1.
+The effect of political border changes.
+In 1790, the political border of the U.S. mostly coincided with the Mississippi River in the West and with the current Georgia-Florida border in the South.
+Areas farther West and South were under French, Spanish, or British rule.
 The total land area of the U.S. was 864,746 square miles.
 By 1860, the U.S. reached the Pacific coast in the West, covering 2,969,640 square miles, almost equal to its current contiguous area.
 This means that the land area of the country increased by a staggering 211.8%.
 According to the second implication of the hinterland hypothesis, this process could have led to faster city development and aggregate growth through increasing the size of cities' potential hinterlands.

 To see how much the expansion of U.S. political borders changed the process of city formation and development prior to the Civil War, I conduct a counterfactual in which I keep U.S. land area at its initial level.
-That is, I assume that grid cells that were not part of the U.S. in 1790 never became part of the country.
-I compare the results of this counterfactual to the baseline calibration, in which I change U.S. political borders as in the data.
+That is, I assume that grid cells that were not part of the U.S. in 1790

-Figure 9: Further counterfactuals: population distribution in 1860
+FIGURE 9 Further counterfactuals: population distribution in 1860

-The left map presents population (number of inhabitants) per square mile in each 20 by 20 arc minute grid cell of the U.S. in the counterfactual with no political border changes (Section 5.3.1); the right map presents the same in the counterfactual with no international trade (Section 5.3.2).
-The scale is bottom-coded at 5 and top-coded at 35 for visibility.
+Notes: The left map presents population (number of inhabitants) per square mile in each 20 by 20 arc minute grid cell of the U.S. in the counterfactual with no political border changes (section "The effect of political border changes"); the right map presents the same in the counterfactual with no international trade (section "The effect of international trade").
+The scale is bottom-coded at five and top-coded at thirty-five for visibility.